upmsilab/FHIRLab/services.md

 # Terminology Server

-   CSIRO [Ontoserver](Ontoserver) is used as shared terminology across the platform
+   CSIRO Ontoserver is used as shared FHIR terminology Server across the platform

    Software | CSIRO Ontoserver
    FHIR Version | 4.0.1